US security strategy turns against EU as far-right gains rise

 European far-right parties have now become privileged partners, as their real, growing influence “gives cause for great optimism” in Washington D.C.
 The untold part of the story is that many of these “patriotic” parties and politicians are financially and ideologically supported by Moscow.

-Prime Minister Viktor Orbán was quick to reveal on December 7 that he had already started negotiations about postwar economic cooperation with both Moscow and Washington.
-Predictably, Robert Fico of Slovakia and Andrej Babiš of the Czech Republic will follow suit, as will party leaders in a number of other European countries.
+Prime Minister Viktor Orbán was quick to reveal, in early December last year, that he had already started negotiations on postwar economic cooperation with both Moscow and Washington.
+Predictably, Robert Fico of Slovakia and Andrej Babiš of the Czech Republic were expected to follow suit, as were party leaders in a number of other European countries.

-The new National Security Strategy just issued by the White House is a considerable challenge for European Union leaders.
-Their December summit could end up in paralysis, with massive consequences for the continent’s security.
-Alternatively, a surge in cohesion and courage could isolate the most disruptive EU leaders and, over time, lead to their estrangement from some of the future security mechanisms.
+The National Security Strategy issued by the White House is a considerable challenge for European Union leaders.
+Yet, their December summit didn’t end up in paralysis.
+But, clearly, a further surge in cohesion and courage will be necessary in the coming period.
+It could isolate the most disruptive EU leaders and, over time, lead to their estrangement from some of the future security mechanisms.